DieterSteinhauser/project_documentation/sphinx/_build/html/_sources/engineering/ultrasonic_theremin.rst.txt

 .. figure:: theremin_images/figure11.png
   :align: center

-  Figure 11: Inverting Op-Amp configuration and voltage gain equation [1]_.
+  Inverting Op-Amp configuration and voltage gain equation [1]_.

 .. figure:: theremin_images/figure12.png
   :align: center

-  Figure 12: Non-inverting Op-Amp configuration and voltage gain equation [1]_.
+  Non-inverting Op-Amp configuration and voltage gain equation [1]_.

 Non-idealities of real-life Op-Amps will also affect the circuit, the most influential of which is determined by a given IC’s strengths and weaknesses.
 A notable non-ideality can be seen in gain